 - Herbicides and pesticides

-- Cost Share: 75% of total estimated project costs
+- Cost share: 75% of total estimated project cost

 Winter Cover Crops

-Cover crops prevent soil erosion, reduce runoff and take up excess nitrogen that otherwise would leach into groundwater.
-As biomass from crop residues accumulates, it improves soil structure and tilth, while also improving moisture retention and drought resistance.
-Click on the link for a printable version of the Cover Crop Flyer.
+Cover crops prevent soil erosion, reduce runoff, and take up excess nitrogen that otherwise would leach into groundwater.
+As biomass from crop residues accumulates, it improves soil structure and tilth while also improving moisture retention and drought resistance.

-- Cover Crop for Managing Liquid or Semi-Solid Manure: $25 per acre
+- Cover crop for Managing Liquid or Semi-Solid Manure: $35 per acre

 - Legume Cover Crop: $45 per acre